What to Expect - Electroencephalogram (EEG) Testing

 Your head will be measured by the technologist and then electrodes are placed.
 The electrodes are then connected to an EEG machine that measures brain waves for approximately 20 to 40 minutes.
 You may be asked to sleep for a portion of the test.
 The entire length of the procedure is one to two hours.

-You will arrive at the Santa Barbara Cottage Hospital lobby to check in for this study and will be escorted to the EEG Lab.
+You will arrive at the Santa Barbara Cottage Hospital Virgil Elings Lobby to check in for this study and will be escorted to the EEG Lab.
 Please arrive at the hospital at least 15 minutes before your scheduled appointment.

 Here are some general instructions: